3mcd/glom/docs/src/reactivity.md

 ## Managing Related Entities

-Reactivity is also used to manage the lifecycle of entirely separate entities.
-In this example, when a player starts attacking, we spawn a laser entity.
-When they stop, we despawn that specific laser.
+Reactivity can also manage separate entities.
+In this example, we spawn a laser when a player attacks and despawn it when they stop.

-We can use **Relationships** to link the player to their laser, making it easy to find and cleanup.

 ```typescript
 import { In, Out, Rel, Spawn, Despawn, Entity, despawn, add_component, define_tag, define_relation } from "@glom/ecs"